ABT Framework Student Resource Page

 If you had an ABT Build session and want to get your notes from the chat, then you can download previous chat logs here.

 Optional Exercise #1: The 5 Word Problem

-“What’s the problem?” is the most common question Randy asks during the ABT Builds, so it’d be a good idea to prepare it ahead of time.
+“What’s the problem?” is the most common question Randy asks during the ABT Builds.
 For this exercise, try to finish this sentence “The problem is _____” and use only 5 additional words.